Add to collection

 (Approximate values based on the Concise New Zealand Food Composition Tables 8th edition 2009).

-The total daily intake for a moderately active, healthy adult is, on average, about 8,700kJ.
+The total daily intake for a moderately active, healthy adult is, on average, about 8,700 kJ.
 Other meals such as breakfast and lunch along with ‘in between’ snacks supply the rest of the daily energy needed.

 Useful link

 The Concise New Zealand Food Composition Tables provide up-to-date information from the New Zealand Food Composition Database in PDF and Microsoft Office Excel file format.
 The Concise Tables contain data on key nutrients for commonly consumed foods and are ideal for quick reference.
+The latest edition is the 14th from 2021.

 Published 5 September 2011, Updated 10 November 2020 Referencing Hub articles